codinesh/Tabby/README.md

 - **API Not Working**: Verify API key and endpoint
 - **Groups Not Forming**: Check browser permissions
 - **Custom Rules Not Applied**: Verify keyword formatting
+- **Build Errors**: Make sure Node.js is installed and up to date

+### Size Optimization

+The build script optimizes the extension size by:
+- Including only the necessary WASM files for AI functionality
+- Minimizing included assets
+- Using minified JavaScript files

 ### Need Help?